robinrendle/robinrendle.com/_posts/2020-08-26-a-rocket-powered-jumbo-jet.md

 When I first heard of the Magic Keyboard I scoffed aloud because it’s horribly overpriced and is made of that same nasty plastic material they use for their old iPad covers. _Nah, I’m good mate_, I thought rather obnoxiously.

 But!
 The Magic Keyboard changes _everything_.
 And I feel like a terrible-tech-daddy-shill for saying this, but it’s true.
 The Magic Keyboard feels like a Kindle in the same way that you’re not precious about it.
 It is designed to get a job done and it feels like a keyboard from those old plastic laptops made for kids back in the 90s.
 It is familiar and warm and somehow...better than a laptop keyboard (?) because it’s so much closer to the table that your wrists don’t have to arch up slightly to type.

+Sketching an idea, then snapping the iPad back onto the keyboard to record a longer paragraph of text, is how...well...it’s not just how design should work.
+It’s what we ought to expect of computers in general.

+---

 The Magic Keyboard by itself is nothing more than an expensive keyboard.
 The Apple Pencil by itself is nothing more than a fancy and expensive stylus.
 The iPad Pro by itself is nothing more than an expensive, bigger tablet.

 But together, this fabulous system emerges.
 I can hop into a text file, edit things on my site, and then I can pop the iPad out and sit on my couch and sketch out UI ideas without having to be precious about them.
 I can share my screen with distant colleagues and scratch notes and improvements that need to be made.
+With the Files app and iPhoto, sharing bits of data back and forth between people is almost perfect.

 It is serious bicycle-of-the-mind type stuff.